adjust/titanium_sdk/test/module/android/documentation/index.md

-# adjust-test Module
+# adjust.test Module

 ## Description

 TODO: Enter your module description here

-## Accessing the adjust-test Module
+## Accessing the adjust.test Module

 To access this module from JavaScript, you would do the following: